magebitcom/static-content-processor/README.md

 You can find these configuration fields in:
 `Store - Configuration - VueStorefront - Indexer - Static Content Processor`

+You can also specify which category and product attributes to run through the processor.
+As an example, you could select product `description` attribute and all the links and images will be converted with VSF urls.

 #### As a dependency

 You can also use this module as a dependency for your own  module: